aritsune/lancer-faq/src/index.md

 ### Does the Tortuga's Sentinel trait give Accuracy to the contested attack roll from Stasis Bolt?
 Yes.<wot:426288556902842368/703379534715682816>

+## NPC General Rules
+## Page 280, NPC Actions
+### Can NPCs Stabilize?
+Can NPCs Invade?
+Can NPCs Brace?
+Can NPCs Overcharge?
+NPCs can Stabilize, but it only reloads weapons and ends Exposed.
+NPCs have their own version of a default Invade Quick Tech that uses Systems as a bonus to the attack roll and only deals 2 Heat and Impaired until the end of the target's next turn on hit.
+NPCs cannot Brace or Overcharge by default unless some other feature granted to them allows for it.
+Further information can be found in the list of actions NPCs can take and how they different from the corresponding PC actions, which can be found on page 280.

+### Can NPCs do the same Tech Attack twice in one turn?
+The Quick Tech and Full Tech actions differ slightly for NPCs than for PCs.
+Notably, unlike PCs, the NPC Full Tech option allows for one Full Tech option or two different Quick Tech options, where as a PC is allowed to take the same Quick Tech option twice when they use Full Tech.
+However, NPCs do not use the same Invasion framework as players: Each Quick Tech option given to them is its own unique thing.
+This means that, for example, a Witch is allowed to use Full Tech to use Tear Down and Blind in the same turn, where as 2 Tear Down Quick Techs would not be possible, barring the usual Free Action exceptions.

+## Page 281, NPC Damage and Heat
+### What happens when an NPC runs out of HP?
+How does Structure work for NPCs?
+By default, NPCs have only one Structure and are automatically destroyed without a Structure Damage check when they reach 0 HP.
+However, this may change depending on Template.

+If an NPC has any templates that grant them more than 1 Structure, such as the Veteran or Ultra templates, they follow the standard rules for Structure Damage and roll on the Structure Damage table like a PC would.
+Like usual, if they run out of Structure entirely, they are automatically destroyed.

+### What happens when an NPC overheats?
+How does Stress work for NPCs?
+By default, NPCs only have one Stress and become Exposed indefinitely when they exceed their Heat Cap instead of making an Overheating check.
+They remain at 1 remaining Stress and are Exposed until they take the Stabilize action, which clears their Heat and ends the Exposed Status.
+However, this may change depending on Template.

+If an NPC has any templates that grant them more than 1 Stress, such as the Veteran or Ultra templates, they follow the standard rules for Overheating and roll on the Overheating table like a PC would.
+Like usual, if they run out of Stress entirely, they will suffer a reactor meltdown at the end of their next turn.

+If an NPC has the Grunt template, any Heat from an external source will automatically destroy them.
+This does not cause a reactor meltdown, they are just destroyed.
+Self-inflicted Heat works like it would for a normal NPC.

+If an NPC has no Heat Cap at all, they take Heat as Energy Damage instead. <wot:426288556902842368/869278907692626001>

 ## NPC Classes
 ## Page 288, Archer NPC
 ### The Archer's Covering Fire optional system doesn't list a duration.
 How long does it last?